-Membership is tightly controlled with priority given to private equity firms, corporate acquirers, and investment bankers.
-Service professionals must be M&A dealmakers and are required to join with a new corporate or private equity member so that our chapter remains in a healthy balance.
+SERVICE PROVIDER Membership Requirements: (includes all who are not corporate or PE buyers or investment bankers).
+Membership is tightly controlled and priority is given to private equity firms, corporate acquirers, and investment bankers.
+If you are a service professional, you are required to join with a new corporate or private equity member so that our chapter remains in a healthy balance.

 Why do we have this rule?
 Our goal is to keep the chapter in a healthy balance and ensure that advisors are in fact genuine members of the M&A deal community rather than someone who is simply looking to sell to our members and thereby decrease the value of membership and networking through ACG.